- Aster

-Bee populations are on the decline.
+Bee populations are one the decline.
 Without bees pollination would not possible for some plants to survive.
 Pollination is the process when pollen is transferred from one flower to a second flower of the same species.
 The fertilize it a transferred pollen begins the process of fruit and seed production.
 A few plants can pollinate themselves, yet most require the help of pollinators like insects, birds, bats.
 Continue reading for a list of flowers that attract bees.

 Why is Pollination Important